st0nie/cskillconfirm/README.md

 If you're experiencing issues:
 - Verify that the `sounds` directory is in the same folder as the executable
 - Check that the GSI configuration file is in the correct CS2 directory
-- Make sure CS2 is running before starting the application